syncfusion-content/windowsforms-docs/WindowsForms/Grid/Coded-UI-Automation.md

 ![](Coded-UI-Automation_images/Coded-UI-Automation_img14.jpeg)

 ## In-built Support
-The GridControl supports automated UI testing with Coded UI technology without any external plugins.
+The GridControl supports automated UI testing with Coded UI technology without any external plugin.
 In this technique, the grid will be detected as an **MSAA** object and the automation code will be generated based on MSAA technology element.

 ### System Requirements
 The following IDEs and .Net frameworks are supported for automating the GridControl.